Invite friends and family to read the obituary and add memories.

 October 17, 1983 — June 19, 2026

-John’s passing in Temple, Texas, came as a heartbreaking result of an auto accident, and his absence leaves a silence that no joke can quite fix.
-Still, those who knew him will remember that he would not have wanted life to be remembered only for its sorrow.
-He would have wanted the laughter to stay, the stories to be told, and the good memories to keep rolling forward like a well-tuned engine on an open highway.
-He lived with heart, humor, and originality, and that is a legacy worth celebrating.
+John's passing was the tragic result of an auto accident, creating a void no one can fill.
+However, those who knew him understand he would want the laughter to linger, the stories to be retold, and good memories to keep rolling like a well-tuned engine on an open highway.
+He lived with heart, humor, and originality, a legacy worth celebrating.

 This site is protected by reCAPTCHA and the